A Kit List for the Everest Base Camp Trek

 One of the questions we most commonly get asked from clients who are planning a trek to Everest Base Camp is what do I need to pack?
 In reply, here's a comprehensive clothing and equipment kit list for the trek, together with some helpful information and advice.

 The key to being comfortable on trek is to adopt a system of several layers rather than one item of bulky warm clothing.
-Sun hats are an essential item, with a wide brim and something to protect your neck.
 Temperatures can drop very quickly in the evening at altitude and you will need to put on a number of layers once the walking has finished for the day.
 There are few warmer combinations than a pair of thermal leggings and roomy trekking trousers, with your trunk insulated with a base layer, micro fleece, thermal fleece jacket and a duvet jacket.
 A disproportionately large amount of body heat is lost through your head (about a third), so just as important as warm body clothing is a warm hat, together with the hood of your waterproof jacket.
 Don’t forget that your waterproof jacket (which should always be in your day pack when you're not wearing it!) makes a very effective outer warm, windproof layer and is likely to be as often used for this as for its waterproof qualities.
+A sun hat is also an essential item, with a wide brim and something to protect your neck.

 Your boots are your most important item of clothing.
 Generally speaking we would recommend you use the boots you already use for hill walking.
-If you do not have any suitable footwear or the pair you have are on their last legs (or feet!) make sure you buy a new pair several weeks before your trek to enable you to fully break them in.
+If you do not have any suitable footwear, or the pair you have are on their last legs (or feet!) make sure you buy a new pair several weeks before your trek to enable you to fully break them in.
 In general price is a good indicator of quality – good quality boots will normally cost between £80-£120.
 Normally an all leather boot is harder wearing and more waterproof but nowadays there are many reputable makes which utilise a mix of leather/nubuck and fabric.
-It is useful to have Gore-Tex lined boots.
-Take time in choosing a boot that fits you well (remember to take your favourite pair of walking socks with you when trying boots on!).
+It is useful to have Gore-Tex lined boots for breathability and extra waterproofing.
+Take time in choosing a boot that fits you well (remember to take your favourite pair of walking socks with you when trying boots on).
 Tell the assistant exactly what you are going to use the boot for and choose a boot with a good degree of ankle support and a good quality sole such as a Vibram sole.

 Your luggage allowance - a word of advice: